bourneagain/1180f/lec02-fmtstr/lec02.md

 # Implication 2: Arbitrary Write

-- In fact, we can control what to write (see more in the tutorial)!
+- In fact, we can even control what to write!

 ~~~~{.c}
   printf("\xaa\xbb\xcc\xdd%6c%3$n")